 Indiegogo’s InDemand allows project creators to raise funds after their initial crowdfunding campaign has concluded.
 There’s no fundraising target or deadlines, so your post-campaign fundraising can last for as long as you like.

 Maitre says “there was still quite a bit of interest” for the products in the hours and days after the Kickstarter campaigns had finished.
 The Native Union website saw a huge spike in traffic in the last two hours of the campaign, and received many emails from people who had missed out on contributing while the Kickstarter was still live.

 “We needed a platform for people to be able to pre-order the ECLIPSE so they’re the second group of people to get it after the Kickstarter backers and before the product goes to market,” Maitre says.
 So, the company chose to use Indiegogo’s InDemand, which allows project creators to raise money for an indefinite period once a crowdfunding campaign has run its course.

 Platform fees and payments

 Kickstarter and Indiegogo share a similar fee structure.
 At Indiegogo, project creators on a flexible funding model must pay a platform fee of 5% of total funds raised, irrespective of whether the campaign funding goal is reached.
 Creators that don’t meet their funding target and have a fixed funding model pay no fees, as all money is returned to backers.
 Then there are third-party fees associated with processing credit card payments, wire fees, and transfer costs.
 Stripe charges a processing fee that varies according to your location and currency.

 There are also additional platform fees for InDemand.
-Project creators who ran their initial campaign on Indiegogo pay 5%; those who ran campaigns on other platforms pay 8%.
-The charge is higher still if you ran a campaign on another platform and request additional support from Indiegogo.
+Project creators who ran their initial campaign on Indiegogo pay 5%.
+Those who ran campaigns on other platforms pay 8%.